Digital Marketing Reminders Gained from a European Vacation

 Perspective Isn’t Just for Artists

-From the view of the Eiffel Tower from the Arc de Triomphe to the gardens at the Château de Vaux-le-Vicomte, which inspired Versailles – there are many examples of how things can appear different when looked at from a unique vantage.
+From the view of the Eiffel Tower from the Arc de Triomphe to the gardens at the Château de Vaux-le-Vicomte, which inspired Versailles – there are many examples of how things can appear different when viewed from a unique vantage.

 Digital Marketers Can (and Should) Unplug

 Our pace slowed way down as we relaxed and enjoyed our time with this lovely family.
 After moving at breakneck speed, this was a welcome change and a huge lesson in how desperately we all need to unplug – if only for a few days.

 Taking the time to recover and reconnect with our families is essential for the digital marketer.
 Stepping back from our everyday world allows us to look around and discover things we may otherwise miss.
 When we re-engage with our work we do so with a fresh attitude and new ideas.

 Never Underestimate the Power of Visual Media

-If you have ever wondered why visual media is so important in digital marketing consider the work of these amazing creators.
-Their artistry provides a visual demonstration of their view on life, but instead of describing their thoughts with words they show you with imagery and allow you to extract your own meaning.
+If you have ever wondered why visual media is so important in digital marketing, consider the work of these amazing creators.
+Their artistry provides a visual demonstration of their view on life.
+But instead of describing their thoughts with words they show you with imagery and allow you to extract your own meaning.

-There is No Place Like Home
+There’s No Place Like Home

 By all means, participate in the various social channels but do not neglect your primary home – your corporate website.
 This is the hub from which you can safely explore the world of social media.
 You control the rules and your content stays where you leave it.
-There is no place like home.